Alamance-Burlington Board of Education

 In discussing the financial challenges facing the district after mold was found in 32 of the 36 ABSS schools last year, Rogers acknowledged the complexity of the budget.
 He said funding issues are not solely local, but part of a broader challenge in North Carolina.

-He said the funding issues are not solely local but are part of a broader challenge in North Carolina.
-He said moving forward, he needs to engage in more advocacy at the state level to secure necessary funding resources.
+Rogers also said moving forward, he needs to engage in more advocacy at the state level to secure necessary funding resources.

 “It’s not just an Alamance County issue,” Rogers said.
 “It’s a state of North Carolina issue, and so I feel like as a board member going forward, I need to do more advocacy work at our state level to make sure that we’re getting the funding resources that we need from them to not have to put so much of a burden on our county.”